qqiangwu/cppsafe/README.md

 ## Options
 By default, cppsafe aims to provide lowest false-positive, lots of checks are not performed.
 You can use the following options to disable or enable more checks.

+### `--Wlifetime-move`
+To minimize false positives, cppsafe will not check use after move by default.
+You can use `--Wlifetime-move` to enable it.

 ### `--Wlifetime-null`/`--Wno-lifetime-call-null`
 To minimize false positives, cppsafe will not check nullness of pointers by default.
 But if you systematically use gsl::not_null, try it via `--Wlifetime-null`/`--Wno-lifetime-call-null`